jcooper036/velafia/spring2023_game/players-handout.md

 # Sometimes we are the bandits

 In this adventure, you play as a member of the Guard of the Greenwood, a mercenary company in southern Ranos.
-The company has been tasked by the city state of Davenhold with building a siege engine for use in their ongoing war Bontview.
-The adventure begins in the with you and your squad being sent on assignment to collect tolls on the Kaitech River trade route, to accrue funds for the siege engine.
+The company has been tasked by the city state of Davenhold with building a siege engine for use in their ongoing war with Bontview.
+The adventure begins with you and your squad being sent on assignment to collect tolls on the Kaitech River trade route, to accrue funds for the siege engine.

 # The Guard of the Greenwood - Mercenaries of Opportunity